IEA SHC Task 46: Solar Resource Assessment and Forecasting

 See our published results from this collaboration.

-climate data and interactive maps, site selection and PV planning
+climate data and interactive maps,

-high quality wheather data
+and forecast wheather data

 for solar energy technologies

-services for photovoltaics and solar thermal energy
+and solar thermal energy

 solar and PV potential of roofs